sybrohee/besolverd/README.md

 I made the the script (besolved.py) available via dockerhub.
 This image (which is a bit heavy) does contain all the reference files for hg37 and hg38.
-Provided you run it within the docker image, all you have to provide are
+Provided you run it within the docker image, all you have to provide is

 - VCF file delivered by your pipeline
 - BAM file that was created by your pipeline
 - Genome fasta file used for the alignment

-The chromosomes must be encoded with the chr prefix before the chromosomes id.
-If it is a real problem, I can of course figure out a tweak around it.
-Hence, let me know.
+We also added the possibility to use picard CollectWgsMetrics.
+It is not mandatory to use it as it is a really slow program.
+To use it, you must specify a to run a valid version of Picard with option (e.g. -p 'java -jar /path/to/picard.jar'). picard.jar is present in the docker (see below).

 The procedure is quite slow as it deals with big files and there are quite a few iterations (3h per benchmark).
-I would thus advise to make use of the multithreading options (-T).
+I would thus advise to make use of the multithreading options (-T and -V).

+* -T / --nbBedthreads : number of threads that are run simultaneously when computing the threshold.
+* -V / --nbRtgthreads : number of threads for multithreaded tools such as mosdepth and rtg-tools

 ## INSTALLATION